 Flavonoids are also associated with inflammation and weight loss.
 “Flavonoid content can relieve inflammation and decrease the levels of an appetite-suppressing hormone, leptin,”

 Another potential health benefit is better regulation of cell cycles.
 The majority of cells in our body go through different phases of activity in which they are either resting, multiplying or go into apoptosis.
 For an outstanding health it is crucial for these phases of a cell's life to be in balance with each other, a process that is aided by these phenolic compounds that facilitate the regulation of signaling between the cells and their environment

 Lycium barbarum polysaccharides (LBP) in the leaves?

-That's right, even the leaves of the goji plant contain LBP (Lycium barbarum polysaccharides) !!!
+That's right, although LBP is most commonly found in the Goji berry fruits, this study showed that even the leaves of the goji plant contain LBP (Lycium barbarum polysaccharides) !!!
 In this study, they characterized the structure patterns and evaluated the antioxidativity of the polysaccharide LBLP5-A isolated from L. barbarum leaves

 Isolation, structural characterization, and antioxidativity of polysaccharide LBLP5-A from Lycium barbarum leaves